Metabolic dysfunction–associated steatotic liver disease: Comorbidities

+Some of these conditions predict disease progression.

 Most normal-weight people with MASLD ("lean MASLD") have impaired insulin sensitivity, are sedentary, and have increased cardiovascular disease risk and increased liver lipid levels.
 These are the consequences of a decreased capacity for storing fat and reduced mitochondrial function in fat and increased hepatic de novo lipogenesis.
 A recent systematic review reported an increased risk of severe COVID-19 infection in MASLD patients, but no difference in mortality was observed between MASLD and non-MASLD patients.